 EAGLE VALLEY WILDLAND

-Eagle Valley Wildland (EVW) is an intergovernmental collaborative between Eagle County, Eagle River FPD, Greater Eagle FPD, and Gypsum FPD.
+Eagle Valley Wildland (EVW) is an intergovernmental partnership between Eagle County, ERFPD, GEFPD, and GFPD.
 Resulting from the recognition of Colorado's fire history and the presence of a growing wildfire threat within Eagle County, the EVW program was formed in August 2019.
-The program has continued to evolve and currently employs five full time staff dedicated to response, planning, mitigation, and community education.
-EVW is responsible for fire management activities across 831 square miles of Wildland Urban Interface (WUI), rural communities, forest, and rangeland.
-To accomplish this, the program functions as a pool of subject matter experts to coordinate pre, during, and post incident activities between the emergency response agencies, communities, and members of the public across its jurisdiction.
+The program has continued to evolve and currently employs six full-time staff members dedicated to response, planning, mitigation, and community education.
+EVW manages fire management activities across 1,680 square miles of Wildland Urban Interface (WUI), rural communities, forests, and rangeland.
+To accomplish this, the program functions as a pool of subject matter experts to coordinate pre, during, and post-incident activities between the emergency response agencies, communities, and members of the public across its jurisdiction.